University of San Francisco School of Law: Institutes, centers and special projects

 USF sponsors a range of institutes, centers and special projects.
 In addition, USF sponsors summer programs for its students in Prague, Dublin, and Budapest.
 The exchange programs include instruction at Trinity College in Dublin, Ireland, and Charles University in Prague, Czech Republic.
 Relevant international coursework includes the study of European Community Law, International Business Transactions, and European Constitutionalism.

-Students get hands-on training in IP and technology law through the Internet and Intellectual Property Justice Project and the Entrepreneurial Ventures Legal Services Project.
+Students get hands-on training in IP and technology law through the CREATE Law Clinic and the Center for Law, Tech, and Social Good.

 In addition, USF hosts programs designed specifically for students such as the Keta Taylor Colby Death Penalty Project, which places students in the South working on death penalty appeals.
 Students can also participate in the Intensive Advocacy Project, which brings students from a variety of law schools and places them in an intensive trial advocacy class featuring local practitioners as teachers.

 The school also provides ongoing mentoring through its chapter of the American Inns of Court.